Chris Pincher: Member of Parliament

 Pincher was re-selected to contest Tamworth for the 2010 election, gaining the seat on a 9.5% swing, taking him to 45.8% of the vote and a majority of 6,090 or 13.1%, over Brian Jenkins.
-In his first 10 months as an MP, Pincher had the second-highest House of Commons attendance rate of the West Midlands' 57 MPs, after James Morris.
+Pincher made his Maiden Speech in the Commons in June 2010 In his first 10 months as an MP, Pincher had the second-highest House of Commons attendance rate of the West Midlands' 57 MPs, after James Morris.
 In his first year, he spoke in 94 debates; top amongst Staffordshire's 11 MPs.

 Pincher voted in favour of the Marriage (Same Sex Couples) Act 2013, which legalised same-sex marriage in England and Wales.

 Pincher campaigned against the building of High Speed 2, which is planned to run past the outskirts of Tamworth.
 He has defended residents from accusations they were "Nimbies" and has called the HS2 business case 'significantly flawed'.
 In December 2010, he said any route via Mile Oak or Hopwas was "just not acceptable".
 Soon after, the route via Hopwas Ridge was rejected, a move welcomed by Pincher and campaigners.

 He endorsed closer links with Latvia after meeting Prime Minister Valdis Dombrovskis in January 2011.
 He has since met with the Latvian ambassador with a view to setting up an all-party parliamentary group for Latvia.
 He opposed moving the clocks permanently forward an hour to Central European Time.

-In 2011, he was a member of the special Select Committee set up to scrutinise the Bill that became the Armed Forces Act 2011.

-He lobbied in Parliament for the Olympic Torch to pass through Tamworth during the 2012 Summer Olympics torch relay.
+In 2011, he was a member of the special Select Committee set up to scrutinise the bill that became the Armed Forces Act 2011.
+He unsuccessfully lobbied in Parliament for the Olympic Torch to pass through Tamworth during the 2012 Summer Olympics torch relay.

 In 2013, he organised a campaign to get local people to knit "beanie hats" for soldiers of the 3rd Battalion (The Staffords) of the Mercian Regiment, for their pending deployment to Afghanistan.
 In the same year he helped organise the Tamworth Support our Soldiers (TamworthSOS) campaign, which saw welfare boxes sent to the soldiers in time for Christmas 2014.

-In the 2015 General Election, Pincher was re-elected with an increased majority of 11,302, polling 23,606 votes, 50.04% of the votes cast and a further 4.3% swing from Labour.
+In the 2015 general election, Pincher was re-elected with an increased majority of 11,302, polling 23,606 votes, 50.04% of the votes cast and a further 4.3% swing from Labour.

 Pincher rejoined the British government in January 2018 as Treasurer of the Household.
 He was appointed to the Privy Council in November 2018.
 Prime Minister Boris Johnson appointed Pincher to the position of Minister of State for Europe and the Americas in July 2019.
 During the 2020 British cabinet reshuffle, Pincher was appointed to succeed Esther McVey as the Minister of State for Housing.

 On 8 February 2022, during Johnson's cabinet reshuffle, Pincher was moved back to his former role as Government Deputy Chief Whip in the House of Commons.
 He was succeeded as Minister of State for Housing by Stuart Andrew.
 In late July 2022 a petition among Pincher's Tamworth constituents for his removal as an MP received almost 2,000 signatures.